-- Read pages 1-30 of your workbook i. - Complete the human flourishing pre-assessment and pre-program questionnaire ii. - Write a letter introducing yourself and what called you to this program iii. - Submit your assessment, questionnaire and introduction letter iv.
+- i.
+Read pages 1-30 of your workbook - ii.
+Complete the human flourishing pre-assessment and pre-program questionnaire - iii.
+Write a letter introducing yourself and what called you to this program - iv.
+Submit your assessment, questionnaire and introduction letter